 71. (16/06) Dorrie is to deliver a speech to the Mothers' Union on "The Essence of Christian Charity", leaving a delighted Herb with the prospect of a free night.
 He plans to paint the town red and invites Lucy and her daughter, Ethel, to join him.

 72. (19/06) Rose feels that she cannot go on now, following her ordeal at the seedy abortion clinic.
 Peter wonders if Vera is avoiding him.
 Julian decides that he really does love Rose and resolves never to doubt her again.

 73. (20/06) Dorrie hears from Jessie Blanchard (Margo Lloyd) that Herb has been seen in the company of two prostitutes, but the gossip proves to be unreliable.
 Janie loses her voice on the eve of her play's dress rehearsal.
-Dorrie is pleased to show the empty Flat 5 to Mr Evans-Jones (Colin Croft).
+Dorrie is pleased to show the empty Flat 5 to a Miss Frobisher (Kay Eklung) and a Mr Evans-Jones (Colin Croft).
 Gordon discovers that someone has been tampering with the dangerous drugs in the shop.
 Once again, a quantity of cyanide, the same drug which killed Sylvia, is missing and the culprit would appear to be a resident of the building.

 74. (21/06) Kit is enjoying setting Sonia and Gordon against each other.
 Hospital orderly Les Whittaker (Gordon McDougall) and his barmaid wife, Norma (Sheila Kennelly) call into the chemist shop for the keys to inspect Flat 5.
 Rose and Julian are also flat-hunting.
 Lucy's depression about Alf's departure worsens when a telephone call informs her that Ethel and family will be moving to Darwin, not Sydney, after all.